MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification

-An effective explainability method must inherently reflect only the true underlying reasons behind the network’s classification decisions by design.
-Our approach ensures this by exclusively using local information for raw patch encodings.
-If a specific patch indicates the presence of a class, it implies the network's decision relies solely on the content of that patch—not on distant features or on the combination of features across different patches.
-There is no communication between the information from different patches until the final averaging step.
+An effective explainability method must inherently reflect only the true underlying reasons behind the network’s classification decisions by design. \chreplaced{In MedicalPatchNet, a key goal was to keep the model a drop-in replacement for a standard image-level classifier: it processes full images, relies solely on image-level labels, and does not use explicit masks or segmentation annotations to select regions.
+Interpretability is then achieved by restricting raw patch encodings to purely local information.}{ Our approach ensures this by exclusively using local information for raw patch encodings.} \chreplaced{Including all patches, even those at the image margins, is a deliberate design choice: it keeps the architecture fully annotation-free and allows the resulting saliency maps to expose potential shortcut features in peripheral regions (such as markers or border artifacts), rather than suppressing them a priori through manual masking.}{If a specific patch indicates the presence of a class, it implies the network's decision relies solely on the content of that patch—not on distant features or on the combination of features across different patches.} There is no communication between the information from different patches until the final averaging step.
 Therefore, if the network utilizes information from a patch for classification, the logits corresponding to that patch must directly reflect this.
+Combined with the drop-in design relative to the underlying backbone, this yields a model that can be used in place of a standard image-level classifier while making all contributing image regions explicitly visible.
 There is no alternative mechanism that allows such information to influence the final prediction unless it is explicitly represented in the generated saliency map.

 Although several Multiple Instance Learning approaches \cite{Ilse18MIL,Shao21TransMIL,lu2021data} similarly process images at the patch level and provide interpretability through learned attention mechanisms or transformer-based correlations, these methods have been primarily applied in histopathology.
 In contrast, MedicalPatchNet is specifically designed for chest X-ray analysis and deliberately avoids learnable pooling or inter-patch interactions.
 By averaging independently predicted patch logits, our method ensures that each patch’s influence on the final decision is direct and transparent, offering interpretability by design rather than relying on learned attribution weights.